beaker-project/beaker/documentation/user-guide/multihost.rst

 Beaker has support for tasks that run on multiple hosts, e.g. for testing the interactions of a client and a server.
-When a multihost task is run in the lab, a machine will be allocated to each role in the test.
+When a multihost task is run in the lab, one or more machines will be allocated to each role in the test.
 Each machine has its own recipe.

 Each machine under test will need to synchronize to ensure that they start the test together, and may need to synchronize at various stages within the test.
+While Beaker doesn't assign any particular semantics to role names (it just uses them to set the corresponding task environment variables), there are three common roles used in used in many multi-host
-Beaker has three notional roles: client, server and driver.
+tests: client, server and driver.

 For many purposes all you will need are client and server roles.
 For a test involving one or more clients talking to one or more servers, a